leofansq/Tools_Merge_Image_PointCloud/README.md

     * LIDAR_PATH: The path of point cloud files
     * SIMG_PATH: The path to stored the result images
     * SPC_PATH: The path to stored the result point cloud with color
+    * SBEV_PATH: The path to stored the result BEV
+    * SFV_PATH: The path to stored the result FV
     * CAM_ID: The NO. of the camera.
         > For the multi-camera sensor system like KITTI, you need to set it to the ID of the camera.
 For the system which only has one camera, it is set to be 0.